 The beauty of the punk thing was that … non-discrimination was what it was all about.
 There was little or no sexism or racism.
 For a start everyone loved reggae music. … There was a kind of innocence.

-As punk grew and fractured into many different branches, the swastika began to disappear.
-Punk77 quotes Steve Severin (of Siouxsie and the Banshees) from Johnny Rotten’s autobiography: “The swastikas … to us these weren’t badges of intolerance, but symbols of provocation to an older generation that had to get out of the way to make room for younger voices. … When it was a small movement you could use symbols like that.”
+As punk grew and fractured into various branches, the swastika began to disappear.
+Punk77 quotes Steve Severin, of Siouxsie and the Banshees, from Johnny Rotten’s autobiography: “The swastikas … to us these weren’t badges of intolerance, but symbols of provocation to an older generation that had to get out of the way to make room for younger voices. … When it was a small movement you could use symbols like that.”

 In a 2001 interview, Westwood further commented: